SasView/sasview/src/sas/guiframe/media/data_explorer_help.rst

 ------------

 *Data Explorer* is a panel that allows the user more interactions with data.
-Some functionalities provided by the Data Explorer are also available through the context menu of plot panels or other menus of the applications.Under menu *View*  of the menubar, Data explorer can be toggled between Show and Hide by clicking the menu *Show/Hide Data Explorer* .
+Some functionalities provided by the *Data Explorer* are also available through the context menu of plot panels or other menus within the application.

+Under *View* in the menu bar, *Data Explorer* can be toggled between Show and Hide by clicking *Show/Hide Data Explorer*.

-*IMPORTANT!*  When Data explorer is hidden, all the data loaded will be sent directly to the current active application, if possible.
-When data Explorer is shown data go first to the Data Explorer for the user to handle them later.
+NOTE!
+When *Data Explorer* is hidden, all data loaded will be sent directly to the current active application, if possible.
+When *Data Explorer* is shown, data go first to the *Data Explorer*.

 ..
 ZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZ